kishansharma3012/HistoNet/README.md

 This dataset represent crowded scenario of similar looking fly larvaes.
 The size (pixel area covere) distribution histogram of fly larvae is shown in figure.
 This dataset consists of 10844 pixel-wise labeled fly larvaes.
 The average size of fly larvae is 120.2 +- 28.1 px
 <img src="https://github.com/kishansharma3012/FlyLarvae_dataset/blob/master/size_histogram.png">

-To get the individual labeled instance and total number of objects in an image use Scikit-image library: labels, num_labels = measure.label(label_image, background = 0, return_num= True, connectivity=1) where labels is pixel-wise instance labeled image.
+To get the individual labeled instance and total number of objects in an image use Scikit-image library's measure label function.
 To mesaure the size, centroid and other information of individual object use measure.regionprops function from Scikit-image library.

 Note: the given mask labels have 4 different pixel values (50, 140, 200, 255), a single object have same pixel value, and the object near to each other are represented using different pixel value.
 To get different pixel values for individual object use Scikit-library's measure label function.